 How to assign a keyboard shortcut

 Word comes with a long list of built-in keyboard shortcuts.
 In most versions of Word, you can find a list by searching Word’s Help for “keyboard shortcuts.”
-An online list for Word 2013 and 2016 (but also applicable to older versions) can be found here.
+An online list for Word 2010 and above (but mostly applicable to older versions) can be found here.

 There are, however, many commands in Word to which keyboard shortcuts have not been assigned.
 If you use these commands frequently, you may want to assign a shortcut key.
 You can also assign keyboard shortcuts to styles, font characters, and macros.